Maz2r/PROFiT-Net/README.md

   - Splits data into training, validation, and test sets.

 - **Model Training**:
-  - Train CNN models for specific target labels using Keras or PyTorch.
+  - Train CNN models for specific target labels using Keras, PyTorch, or PyTorch 2D models.
   - Supports model checkpointing for resuming training or prediction.

 - **Prediction**: